naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 *Will industry papers be published as proceedings?*

 Yes, industry papers will be published as a separate volume of the proceedings.
-See [NAACL-HLT 2018 proceedings](https://aclanthology.coli.uni-saarland.de/events/naacl-2018).
+See [NAACL-HLT 2018 proceedings](https://aclanthology.coli.uni-saarland.de/events/naacl-2018#N18-3).

-*What does an ideal industry paper include?*

-Read this post to learn more. **[TODO: LINK]**

 *How do I decide if my paper goes into the research track or the industry track?*

 Authors are advised to review the call for papers for both tracks and submit to the track that best matches your work.
 The list of topics and reviewing criteria may be helpful.
 You can also reach out to the track chairs if you need help deciding.

-*Will there be a best paper for the industry track?*

-TBD